agda/agda-stdlib/doc/style-guide.md

   ```

 * There is standard boilerplate text for deprecating `old-name` in
-  favour of a deifnitin interms of `new-name`: the actual definition
+  favour of a definition in terms of `new-name`: the actual definition
   (which need not have a type signature if this is a simple matter of
   aliasing, or simple function composition), followed by:
   ```agda